7 Regular Household Routines That Save Us Time and Money

 2. A Routine for Banking and Bill Payments

 Forgetting to pay bills (different from not being able to pay) costs you in terms of late fees.
-And not paying your credit card off in time can cost you interest.
+And not paying your credit card off on time can cost you interest.

-One way to avoid this is to automate bills (like savings) and set up direct debits (if this suits you).
+One way to avoid this is to automate bills (like savings) and set up direct debits (if this suits you, I prefer not to).
 That way, you don’t have to worry about forgetting.

-As part of my weekly review (see below), I have a set time to go through our banking checklist.
-It covers things like reviewing our budget, paying bills, paying any money owing on the credit card, paying the kids their pocket money etc. Having a specific time and a checklist helps me not to miss anything.
+As part of my weekly review (see below), I have a dedicated time to review our banking checklist.
+It covers things like reviewing our budget, paying bills, paying any money owing on the credit card, paying the kids their pocket money, etc.

 I also use a calendar system to create bill reminders as a backup.
 I’ve been using this same system for over a decade, meaning some reminders have been running automatically for ten years.
-It’s been a pretty good return on investment of time, and it helps me track bill payments, past and future.
+It’s been a fairly good return on investment of time, and it helps me track both past and future bill payments.

 3. A Routine for Meal Planning and Grocery Shopping

-Hands down, meal planning, is one of the best ways to save money on groceries.
+Hands down, meal planning is one of the best ways to save money on groceries, mostly because it helps reduce food waste and decision fatigue.
 But you need to carve out a few minutes each week to ensure it gets done.

-There are many ways to make meal planning super quick and easy, which I share in free articles on the website and also in my book.
-I like to do it the day before I grocery shop so I don’t feel rushed.
-Sometimes I adjust the meal plan if I see good specials, or I buy specials for the following meal plan.
+There are many ways to make meal planning super quick and easy, which I share in free articles on the website and also in my ebook.
+I like to do it the day before I grocery shop, so I don’t feel rushed.
+Sometimes I adjust the meal plan if I see good specials.

-I also have a set time for grocery shopping: early Wednesday morning after the weekly specials come out.
+I also have a set time for grocery shopping: early Wednesday morning, after the weekly specials are released.
 A regular shop means you shop once a week, saving time, saving petrol, and you don’t run out of ingredients.

 I shop online, which is another way to save, and have a regular time (routine) when hubby can collect the groceries on the way home from work, again, saving money on petrol by batching car use.